-Common stock issued Acquisition costs paid \$ 2,336,241 32,808 Total purchase price 2,369,049 Net liabilities assumed in acquisition 798,129 Excess purchase price (allocated to intangible assets) \$ 3,167,178 ======== Assets purchased: Prepaid expenses Property and equipment Deposits \$ 38,307 7,683 19,938 65,928 Liabilities assumed: Accounts payable Accrued expenses 323,735 540,322 864,057 Net liabilities assumed \$ (798,129) ========
+Common stock issued \$ 2,336,241

+Acquisition costs paid 32,808

+Total purchase price 2,369,049

+Net liabilities assumed in acquisition 798,129

+Excess purchase price (allocated to intangible assets) \$ 3,167,178

+Assets purchased:

+Prepaid expenses \$ 38,307

+Property and equipment 7,683

+Deposits 19,938

+65,928

+Liabilities assumed:

+Accounts payable 323,735

+Accrued expenses 540,322

+864,057

+Net liabilities assumed \$ (798,129)

-The following unaudited pro forma financial information presents the combined results of operations of Manhattan Pharmaceuticals and Manhattan Research as if the acquisition had occurred as of January 1, 2003 and 2002, after giving effect to certain adjustments, including the issuance of Manhattan Pharmaceuticals common stock as part of the purchase price.
-For the purpose of this pro forma presentation, both Manhattan Pharmaceuticals' and Manhattan Research's financial information is presented for the years ended December 31, 2003 and 2002, respectively.
-The unaudited pro forma condensed consolidated financial information does not necessarily reflect the results of operations that would have occurred had Manhattan Pharmaceuticals and Manhattan Research been a single entity during such periods.
+The following unaudited pro forma financial information presents the combined results of operations of Manhattan Pharmaceuticals and Manhattan Research as if the acquisition had occurred as of January 1, 2003, after giving effect to certain adjustments, including the issuance of Manhattan Pharmaceuticals common stock as part of the purchase price.
+For the purpose of this pro forma presentation, both Manhattan Pharmaceuticals' and Manhattan Research's financial information is presented for the year ended December 31, 2003.
+The unaudited pro forma condensed consolidated financial information does not necessarily reflect the results of operations that would have occurred had Manhattan Pharmaceuticals and Manhattan Research been a single entity during such period.